Bridget Inspires

 In recent years, serving as a nanny satisfied Bridget’s intense love for children.
 She treasured her time with Kristin and Matt’s twins and numerous other toddlers.
 Bridget also loved IPAs and took huge pride in her children’s professional involvement in the industry, particularly Conor’s growing skills as a craft brewer and Whitney’s role in helping to write a book on the business of craft brewing.
 She loved our crazy dog Dukie who was her pal during my frequent travels.
 Like Velcro, Dukie followed Bridget everywhere in the house and would sit by the door waiting for her to return when she was gone.

-Whitney, Conor, and I have been humbled and comforted by the outpouring of support from Bridget’s athletic friends, the communities at Portland State and Cal Poly, and our many other friends and family.
+Whitney, Conor, and I have been humbled and comforted by the outpouring of support from Bridget’s athletic friends, the communities at Portland State and Cal Poly, and our many other friends and family.- Scott Dawson

 Stories & Photos